Getting your Trinity Audio player ready...

 “Back to the matter at hand.
 Where were we?”

-Once again, I attempted to finish my recounting of the previous events, but again, I was interrupted by Mr. Shulenmeyers.
+Once again, I attempted to finish my recounting of the previous events, but I could tell he wasn’t listening.
+Instead, he was feverishly shifting items around on the bookshelf, so I stopped speaking.

 “Jelly bean?
 Jujube?
 Lemon drop?
 How about a hot red one?
 You love those.”